 |Barbara Spinweber||US EPA Region 2|

 The original recommendations of the Shellfish Working Group were accepted by the Science and Technical Advisory Committee in December of 2014 and can be downloaded here.
-The SWG is currently working on an update to the 2014 Recommendations document, to be completed by the fall of 2019.
+The SWG revised and updated the recommendations document in 2019 to reflect projects completed during the intervening period and new needs identified; the revised document can be downloaded here.